JDMF19/DapperGlib/README.md

 ```

 #### #Retrieving A Single Row / Column From A Table
-If you just need to retrieve a single row from a database table, you may use first method:
+If you just need to retrieve a single row from a database table, you may use **First** method:

 ```C#
 User user = User.First();